felixchenfy/Command_Robot_to_Move/README.md

 5. The robot moves to the white board and hits the target.

 **Key techniques:**
-* Speech recognition (classification).
+* Speech commands recognition (classification) by LSTM.
-* Object detection to find targets.
+* Object detection by Yolo.
-* Point cloud processing for locating the target's orientation.
+* Point cloud processing: detect white board by RANSAC and get its orientation.
 * Use control algorithm to move robot to the desired pose.

 **Environments:**